-On z/OS UNIX System Services, z/OS, z/OS, de id is a job name and an A=xxxx job identifier.
+On z/OS UNIX System Services, z/OS, des id> is a job name and an A=xxxx job identifier.

-The related configuration item is orb\plugins.
-It specifies the ORB-level plug-ins that should be loaded in your application at ORB\init() time.
+The related configuration item is orb_plugins.
+It specifies the ORB-level plug-ins that should be loaded in your application at ORB_init() time.
 On z/OS, you can add the WTO announce plug-in support to any customer-developed Orbix application by updating this list in the relevant configuration scope.
 For example:

-In the case of the IMS client adapter's configuration (that is, in the iona\services.ims\client scope) the wto\announce plug-in should not be included in this list, as discussed in "WTO announce plug-in" on page 154.
+In the case of the IMS client adapter's configuration (that is, in the iona_services.ims_client scope) the wto_announce plug-in should not be included in this list, as discussed in "WTO announce plug-in" on page 134.